Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 What happens when Novavax just increases antigen?

 The chart below shows that significantly increasing the volume of antigen in Novavax did not improve the response.
-Below is data from early in their process showing comparative results in 2.5, 5, and 25 micrograms, giving about roughly equal outcomes.
+Below is data from early in their process showing comparative results in 2.5, 5, and 25 micrograms, giving roughly equal outcomes.

-Quick sidebar, this chart also shows the deceptive nature of “natural immunity.”
+Quick sidebar: This chart also shows the deceptive nature of “natural immunity.”

 Not to be deceptive myself, that’s non-human primate data in Novavax against convalescent human data in red… these three things are comparable between groups.

-These are relatively small testing groups with each dot representing a single person.
+These are relatively small testing groups, with each dot representing a single person.

-Charts B, C, and D include convalescent data for folks who just had COVID while unvaccinated… this is from 2020, before vaccines existed.
+Charts B, C, and D include convalescent data for folks who just had COVID while unvaccinated… this is from 2020 before vaccines existed.
 Their data was gathered four to six weeks after testing positive.

-B is Anti-Spike Immunoglobulin titers.
+B is Anti-Spike Immunoglobulin titer.

 C is human ACE2 binding inhibition.